ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 #### Block difficulty threshold implementation
 [block-difficulty-threshold-implementation]: #block-difficulty-threshold-implementation

-We implement these methods on `DifficultyAdjustment`:
+We implement these methods on `AdjustedDifficulty`:
 ```rust
 /// Calculate the `difficulty_threshold` for a candidate block, based on the
 /// `candidate_time`, `candidate_height`, `network`, and the